ProfChristianBoehm/AVXrandom/README.md

   ## Citation

-  If you use our methods for a publication please cite the following paper:
+  If you use the code or the datasets, please consider citing the paper:

-  @InProceedings{BP2020,
+    @inproceedings{BoehmPlant2020,
     Title     = {Massively Parallel Random Number Generation}, Author    = {Christian B\"(o)hm and Claudia Plant}, Booktitle = {IEEE Int.
 Conf. on Big Data (BigData 2020)},